-It can be very helpful to talk about your problems to close friends and family members.
-But sometimes, we need help that the people around us aren’t able to provide.
+While it can be very helpful to talk about your problems to close friends and family members, sometimes you need help that the people around you aren’t able to provide.
 When you need extra support, an outside perspective, or some expert guidance, talking to a therapist or counselor can help.
 While the support of friends and family is important, therapy is different.
 Therapists are professionally-trained listeners who can help you get to the root of your problems, overcome emotional challenges, and make positive changes in your life.

 Medication may help ease certain symptoms, but it comes with side effects.
 Furthermore, it cannot solve the “big picture” problems.
-Medication won’t fix your relationships, help you figure out what to do with your life, or give you insight into why you continue to do things you know are bad for you.
+Medication won't fix your relationships, help you figure out what to do with your life, or give you insight into why you continue to make unhealthy choices.

 Therapy can be time consuming and challenging, as uncomfortable emotions and thoughts often arise as part of the treatment process.
-However, therapy provides long-lasting benefits that go beyond symptom relief.
-Therapy gives you the tools for transforming your life—for relating better to others, building the life you want for yourself, and coping with whatever curveballs come your way.
+However, therapy provides long-lasting benefits beyond symptom relief.
+Therapy gives you the tools for transforming your life—for relating better to others, building the life you want for yourself, and coping with whatever curveballs are thrown your way.